apjohnson12/SpotifyEnhancer/README.md

 A python application utilizing the Spotipy API for a class project in SWE 6623

 ## Install
+This application was developed with Python 3.10.8.
+Please make sure you have a recent version of python and pip installed.
 Install the necessary Python packages by running:

 ```sh
 $ python -m pip install -r requirements.txt